calebdinsmore/edusports-site/misc/executive-orders.md

 ---

+# Illegal Roster Corrections

+### Details

+In cases where a roster is illegal, and the owner has not taken steps to remedy the issue, the Commissioner has the authority to fix the roster at their discretion.

+If resolving the issue requires dropping players from the roster, the Commissioner will prioritize drops from the bench using the following criteria, with each point after the first used to break ties:

+- Lowest `Roster %`
+- Lowest `Start %`
+- Coin flip

+#### Expires: _Does not expire_

+---

 # COVID-19 IR Eligibility

 > Initially expiring after the 2020 championship game, this policy has been extended to the 2022 championship game